JulieAnn2330/ku-ove-fsf-pt-06-2020-u-c-master/14-Full-Stack/01-Activities/12-Blog-CRUD/README.md

 * **INSTRUCTIONS**:

   The goal of this exercise is to add Sequelize CRUD methods inside each route specified in the comments in the api-routes.js file.

   1) Open the folder slacked out to you, run `npm install`

-  2) Open the `config` folder and update the `config.json` file's `development` object to match your own local MySQL database.
+  2) Open the `config` folder and update the `config.json` file's `development` object to match your own local MySQL database. -- DONE

-  3) Navigate to the `api-routes.js` file inside of the `routes` folder.
+  3) Navigate to the `api-routes.js` file inside of the `routes` folder. -- DONE

-  4) Fill in each route with the code described in the comments to add each CRUD action.
+  4) Fill in each route with the code described in the comments to add each CRUD action. -- DONE

 * We can test our code works by checking to see if we have the following functionality (recommended order):